isc-projects/kea/doc/sphinx/arm/hooks-run-script.rst

 The only parameter passed to the call of the target script is the name of the hook point.

-An example of a script implementing all hook points is presented below.
+An example of a script implementing all hook points is presented below:

 ::